ericcornelissen/wordrow/docs/mapping-files.md

 #### Context-aware Capitalisation

-For most mappings, _wordrow_ will try to apply the capitalisation of the words as they appear in the text is maintained.
+For most mappings, _wordrow_ will try to maintain the capitalisation of the words in the mapping as they appear in the text.
 Capital letters are maintained at the start of a word and also if the original word appears in all capitals in the text.

 For example, if you have a mapping to change _"dog"_ into _"horse"_, the capitalisation will be maintained as follows.